Integrated Medicine for Horses, Ponies, Dogs, Cats, Cattle, Sheep, Pigs, Poultry and others

 - Integrated medicine – Integrative medicine

 These approaches to medicine and to treatment represent a philosophy that is alternative to the current conventional norm but the use of alternative therapies does not do away with the need for a thorough examination and assessment.
 Nor does it preclude the use of modern diagnostic techniques where necessary.
-A holistic vet will take into account all these things, in addition to closely scrutinising lifestyle, diet, environment, riding, tack, shoeing, grazing, stabling, management etc., depending upon the species.
+A holistic vet will take into account all these things, in addition to closely scrutinizing lifestyle, diet, environment, riding, tack, shoeing, grazing, stabling, management etc., depending upon the species.

 We believe that, with a deep respect for Nature vet work should be environmentally friendly.